Where did it all begin for All Saints?

 Dutch Christians with a desire for liturgical worship

 According to some sources there is an increasing number of Christians adrift.
 Protestant and evangelical churches have a lot to offer in teaching and sometimes congregational life.
 But there is also profoundly little understanding of the sacraments and especially among evangelical churches a structure which can provide guidance and continuity.

 For this group Dutch would probably be the preferred language.
 For them also the new plant needs to be open and welcoming as a congregation, with a Eucharist-based but also accessible liturgy.
 They may also be seeking a church which provides a platform for experiencing, sharing and practicing the faith on a day to day basis.

-The CA’s form a close knit community, combining evangelical faith with a love for liturgical worship and the Eucharist.
-Almost all will be traditionalist on ethical subjects as same sex marriage and women’s ordination.
-But it is difficult to tie them to typical Anglican churchmanships such as evangelical, Anglo-Catholic, liberal catholic etc. Some like more free worship with bands, others a catholic liturgy with Gregorian chant.
+The Catholic Apostolic’s form a close community, combining evangelical faith with a love for liturgical worship and the Eucharist.
+It is difficult to tie them to typical Anglican churchmanships such as evangelical, Anglo-Catholic, liberal catholic etc. Some like more free worship with bands, others a catholic liturgy with Gregorian chant.
 Most value both.
 They are mainly Dutch speaking.

 The vision for an Anglican Church Plant in Amersfoort

 Anglicanism, with a combination of breadth, openness, liturgy, sacraments, tradition, scripture and its strong evangelical, catholic and reformed character has a lot to offer to Dutch society and to the wider Dutch Church through our ecumenical encounters.
 We can play a unique part in winning and keeping people for Christ by building up Christians and making new ones and by working with other churches from the strength of our own Anglican tradition.